bencoveney/TSFluff/README.md

     ;

-    // Fizz if divisible by 3.
+    // FIZZ IF DIVISIBLE BY 3.
     if (rhythm % 3 == 0)
     {
         mySkyGypsy += "f" + "i" + "z" + "z";